With NAM A2 around the Corner, is it a Good Time to Buy NAM Hardware?

 First of all, Steve Atkinson has said that nothing is going away.
 TONE3000 will retrain existing captures for A2.
 But one of the goals is to run better in environments that are too compute-constrained to run full-size NAM models.

 For around $60 today, you can get a minimal viable converted NAM practice experience in the Sonicake Pocketmaster (disclaimer: I do have have an exclusive coupon code, tubesandcode, that you can use when purchasing through their site, but I exercise independent technical judgement).
 If you want a similar experience in the form of a small practice amp, they offer the AmpCube for ~ $100.
-I bought both of them recently and I think they are great buys right now if you are ok with an entry-level experience (whatever that happens to be).
+I bought both of them recently and I think they are great buys right now if you are ok with an entry-level experience (whatever that happens to be for their respective usecases).
 As I noted in my review of the Pocket Master, it isn't really designed to last forever either since the non-replaceable battery will eventually degrade.
-I think at $60, the Pocket Master is a good way to start playing around with NAM hardware while preserving optionality to buy something better later.
+I think at $60, the Pocket Master is a good way to start playing around with NAM hardware while (hopefully) preserving optionality to buy something better later (or betting that it will eventually run A2 natively).

 Also, if you are gigging with the Pocket Master (which people definitely do) or future competitors, then you are likely going to want some kind of midi unit to give you more pedalboard-like control over effects.
 So whatever hardware you are buying might be part of a modular system where you can buy the "minimum viable brains" and swap it out if/when it makes sense.

 Similarly, the Valeton GP-5 seems like an attractive pedal at $80 currently, though I haven't tried it.
 Nobody expects a $60-80 pedal to solve all their tone issues for life.
-It can be a calculated buy even with some uncertainty.
+It can be a calculated buy even with some uncertainty coming from the fact that, as confirmed by Steve, existing products that support NAM will require an update to support A2.

 The space in between is where I think it gets trickier (and less advisable) to commit.
 Part of what A2 is bringing to the table is the ability to run "natively" (the scare quotes are from Steve, not me) on more devices, but we also have to been honest that physics won't change.
-A2 will run natively in more places, but it is going to be a smaller model than A1 when deployed in slimmed form... that's kind of the point of slimming.
-Anyway, if you are looking in this price range, I think it makes sense to wait at least a little bit because there are products coming like Blackstar's Beam Mini coming sometime in march that promise robust functionality at a reasonable price point.
+A2 will run natively in more places, but it is going to be a smaller model than full-sized A1 when deployed in slimmed form... that's kind of the point of slimming. (note: now that A2 is out, I need to highlight that A2-Lite largely held its own against full-sized A1 in testing).
+Anyway, if you are looking in this price range, I think it makes sense to wait at least a little bit because there are products coming like Blackstar's Beam Mini coming sometime in March that promise robust functionality at a reasonable price point.
+(This product has since been released, and NAM A2's performance in slimmed form is notably impressive)

 No matter what tier you're looking at, you have to look at the software ecosystem around the product even though we are talking about "NAM hardware."
 What's the firmware update process like?
 Is there any sign of fragility with it?
 What's their history and communication of firmware updates like?
 What's the experience like with any connected apps (if applicable)?
 How do I get NAM files and IRs onto the device?
 These are the kinds of questions you have to ask yourself.
 In the case of the Sonicake Pocket Master, the converted NAM support actually came through a firmware update, which demonstrates that they have some amount of agility in terms of being able to meaningfully change their firmware.
 With the native, open-source slimming feature coming though, it does seem like proprietary conversion layers are essentially a form of tech debt, but we'll see how much it ends up mattering.
 Again, I think we can be more forgiving on cheap devices.